oroinc/documentation/user/back-office/system/configuration/quick-search.rst

 4. Per user --- Navigate to **System > User Management > Users** in the main menu.
 Hover over the |IcMore| **More Options** menu to the right of the necessary user and click |IcConfig| to reach the configuration page.

+5. Per customer group — Navigate to **Customers > Customer Groups** in the main menu.
+Hover over the **More Options** menu to the right of the necessary group and click |IcConfig| to reach the configuration page.

+6. Per customer — Navigate to **Customers > Customers** in the main menu.
+Hover over the **More Options** menu to the right of the necessary customer and click |IcConfig| to reach the configuration page.

 As an example, let us find the **Localization** menu via the **Quick Search** field.
 The menu resides under **System Configuration > General Setup** in the left panel.

 To find the menu, proceed with the following steps: